TechJunkie is a BOX20 Media Company

 First, select the emails that you want to delete.
 Depending on your chosen interface, your categories may be neatly tucked into the left pane, or represented as separate tabs at the top of your inbox.

 Select all by clicking on the empty box, or specify which emails to select using the drop-down menu.
 If you selected over 50 emails, you may receive the optional message to select all the emails in that category.

 Click on this if you want to delete all the messages in this folder or category.
 When you are ready, click on the little garbage can icon in the upper toolbar to delete your selected emails.

 You can also fine tune your mass deletions by using the search bar in your email.
 Simply type your desired filter or keyword into the search bar.
-But, if you want to fine tune your search parameters even further, you can click on the little arrow on the right side of the search bar.
+If you want to fine tune your search parameters even further, you can click on the little arrow on the right side of the search bar.

 This will enable Gmail to filter out defined emails.
 You can specify:

-From your search results, you can click that empty box to Select All and the Trash Can icon to delete them.
+From your search results you can click that empty box to Select All and the Trash Can icon to delete them.

 Furthermore, you don’t have to be this specific if you want to delete your emails.
 But it comes in handy if you have multiple emails with the same subject line or keyword, or multiple emails from the same sender.

 Rather than going through each email to establish whether you want to delete them, use the advanced search filter to save yourself some time.

 Are emails piling up in your trash folder?
 You can delete these too.
 Just click on your trash folder to display the emails in your trash.